 And it has a dozen ships that are fully booked, with a 54-year backlog.

-To cap it all off, this LNG stock is paying out a 10% dividend yield.
+To cap it all off, this LNG stock pays out a 10% dividend yield; however, this could change.

 The Company Making a Fortune Solving the Food Crisis

 This report dials in on one company that the team believes could be in a strong position to tackle food inflation.

 Alex says the company behind the ticker leverages next-gen technology to help farmers improve their crop yield, improve output, and reduce variability between years.

 The tech also helps reduce chemicals and environmental footprints.

 Alex and team anticipate that gene sequencing could play a major role in the medical industry down the road.

 And they have identified one company that they believe has all the ingredients necessary to become a key player.